 - The Phred algorithm performs the following equation base by base:

-Where Q indicates the probability expressed in logarithm of having an error in that precise point of the sequence and therefore in the "call" of that nitrogenous base under consideration.
+Where Q is the probability expressed in logarithm of having an error in that precise point of the sequence and therefore in the “call” of that nitrogenous base under consideration.

 Usually the Q value varies from 0 to 60 but a value greater than 20 is considered acceptable.
 Often it is very useful to know the Q value of each nucleotide of a sequence, in fact we imagine we want to build primers for a given DNA sequence, if in a certain region we find nucleotides with a Q value less than 20, we can decide to discard it or to select another point in the sequence to design the aforementioned primers.
-In fact, if we used primers that are drawn on a sequence with a low quality score we could also not have a correct pairing when we use for example the primers for the amplification of the same sequence by means of a PCR.
+In fact, if we used primers that are drawn on a sequence with a low quality score we could also not have a correct pairing.

 Now I have to go.
-I think I've written too much.
-But I remind you to leave a “like”, to share the article with your friends and / or colleagues and to subscribe to the blog or on Instagram.
+But I remind you to leave a “like”, to share the article with your friends and colleagues and to subscribe to the blog or on Instagram and Twitter.
 Remember, we would love to grow more and more and with your little help this can become possible.